Bahia porcupine

 The Bahia porcupine (Coendou insidiosus), is a New World porcupine species in the family Erethizontidae endemic to the Atlantic Forest of southeastern Brazil.
 It was formerly sometimes assigned to Sphiggurus, a genus no longer recognized since genetic studies showed it to be polyphyletic.
 Sphiggurus pallidus, formerly considered a separate species but known from two young specimens only, is a synonym of this species.

+Predation

+Bahia porcupines are eaten by birds of prey, cats, snakes, and humans.